 I like using a fluorocarbon leader because it sinks (braided floats).
 You can go all braided and then attach a weight if you want but I prefer using the two.
 It’ll also help prevent snags on the bottom because most of your line will float and you’ll only have 6-7 feet of line sinking down.
 Here’s how I set things up:

-Step 1: I’ll use the fluorocarbon line as a backing and put a couple of wraps on the spool (before the braided).
+Step 1: I’ll use the fluorocarbon/mono line as a backing and put a couple of wraps on the spool (before the braided).
 It grips the spool much better and will stop the line from slipping.
 Just cover the spool with a single layer.
-I use 12 lb Seaguar Red Label (click to see the price on Amazon).
+I normally use 12 lb Seaguar Red Label.

-Step 2: I’ll attach the braided line to the backing and fill the spool up until there’s 1/8 inch gap between the line and the top of the spool (you don’t want to fill it completely).
-I use 20 lb Suffix 832 (click to see the price on Amazon).
+Step 2: I’ll attach the braided line to the backing and fill the spool up until there’s a 1/8 inch gap between the line and the top of the spool (you don’t want to fill it completely).
+I normally use 20 lb Suffix 832.

 Step 3: I’ll attach the fluorocarbon leader to the braided line.
 I like to make sure my knot is between the reel and the lowest guide because I don’t want the knot in my reel.
 You can have it in there but it can sometimes snag and not cast very well.